At the Heart of the Region

 Businesses looking to access this feedstock to produce refined petroleum products and petrochemicals can look no further than Alberta’s Industrial Heartland.

-Investors also benefit from Canada’s oilsands — a secure, nearby crude oil source for both domestic and international refineries — and the world’s 3rd largest oil reserve.
+Investors also benefit from the region’s proximity to the world’s 3rd largest oil reserves — a secure, nearby crude oil source for both domestic and international refineries.

 New investment opportunities include:

 - Phenol production for resin in composite board products

 - Ethyl hexyl nitrate as phenol formaldehyde diesel cetane enhancer

 - Hydrogen transfer, hydrogen fuel cells